kylepowers103/ETF_Stock_Predictor_FlatironFinal/README.md

 ## Forecasting Methodology
+- LSTM Neural Network is trained using Keras to predict the following day's closing price
+    - LSTMs are widely used for sequence prediction problems and have proven to be extremely effective.
+The reason they work so well is because LSTM is able to store past information that is important, and forget the information that is not.
+LSTM has three gates:
+        - The input gate: The input gate adds information to the cell state
+        - The forget gate: It removes the information that is no longer required by the model
+        - The output gate: Output Gate at LSTM selects the information to be shown as output

+- Baseline models used included a naive baseline model (assuming price remains the same as the previous day) and Facebook Prophet Timeseries prediction.

+Metrics examined:
+    -Root Mean Square Error (RMSE)
+    -R-Squared
+    -Mean Absolute Error (MAE)

 ## Further Improvements
 - 1)Look at longer batch windows or predictions further out, because a lot of the economic data is monthly and doesn't have a large meaning on prediction tomorrow's data unless a new report came out.
 Also a lot of technical indicators are better predictors or medium/longer term trends